WildZarek/WildZarek/README.md

 ## :page_with_curl: CVE's

 <br/>
-This is the list of my discovered and published CVE's:
+This is the list of my discovered CVE's:

 - [CVE-2022-23242](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-23242)